-If one engages sincerely with one's context and Eachother, one cannot help but also becoming an activist.
-Sincere engagements makes it impossible to ignore what one finds wrong within the context.
-If one could ignore such aspects, one would again not be sincere, but become a cynic.
-A cynic is the opposite of the sincere, and a cynic is the opposite of an activist.
+If one engages sincerely with one's context and Each-other, one cannot help but also becoming an activist.
+Sincere engagement makes it impossible to ignore what one thinks is wrong within the context.
+If one could ignore such aspects, one would again not be sincere, but instead become a cynic.
+A cynic is the opposite of the sincere and a cynic is the opposite of an activist.

-By creating spaces of sincerity, one create opportunity for collective Voicing and Loyalty.
-Spaces of sincerity are by necessity non-hierarchical, else we would not be able to treat each other as infinite persons.
-By collective voicing and loyalty we threaten our entire culture to stay.
+By creating spaces of sincerity, one creates opportunity for collective Voicing and showing Loyalty.
+Spaces of sincerity are by necessity non-hierarchical; otherwise we would not be able to treat each other as infinite persons.
+By collective voicing and showing loyalty we threaten our entire culture to stay.